MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-rpa-bots.md

 > [!NOTE]
 > If you would like to use this feature, which is still in private preview, please contact us through this form: <https://forms.office.com/r/JhGRsZbTWX>.

-You can personalize your **Hosted RPA bots (preview)** by providing your own Windows image directly from your [Azure Compute Gallery](/azure/virtual-machines/shared-image-galleries), it will allow you to have all your application installed on the hosted RPA bots that we provision for you.
+You can personalize your hosted RPA bots by providing your own Windows image directly from your [Azure Compute Gallery](/azure/virtual-machines/shared-image-galleries), it will allow you to have all your application installed on the hosted RPA bots that we provision for you.

 ### Add a new custom VM image (preview)